nextensio/docs/content/en/Configurations/appgroups/_index.md

 The policy rules can then be separated out for each attribute group but still written in a generalized way to keep the policy compact.

-AppGroup attributes are required only if they are to be used as reference data to an Access policy.
-Appgroup attributes can also be configured and maintained simply to provide a record for reference.

 Through this configuration editor, the following operations can be done:
 * add a new AppGroup ID and attribute values
 * delete an AppGroup ID